stevebottos/vjepa2-video-captioning/README.md

 python evaluate.py
 ```

-This computes BLEU, METEOR, ROUGE-L, and CIDEr scores on the validation set.
+This computes BLEU, METEOR, ROUGE-L, and CIDEr scores on the validation set...
+Caveat: CIDEr is the only one that I think is loosely worth paying attention to, since the validation set is not really designed for captioning.
+Validation "captions" for SSV2 are not really "human-like".

 ## Inference